TheDaleks/ContentDK/Markdowns/2014-05-16-the-correct-strategy-of-bitcoin-entrepreneurship.md

 ## Conclusion

 In a low-growth economy, one grows rich by carefully leveraging one's skills and assets so as to negotiate the most profitable trades.
 In other words, wealth comes from performing better than everyone else.
 It makes sense to guard closely any edge that one might have.
 Whereas in a high-growth economy, wealth comes from doing _as well_ as everyone else.
-It is more difficult to improve one's state relative to everyone else than to enjoy the overall growth that improves everybody's state.<sup id="fnref:1">[1](#fn:1)</sup>
+It is more difficult to improve one's state relative to everyone else than to enjoy the overall growth that improves everybody's state.[^1]

 The Bitcoin world understands this instinctively, but needs to take it to its logical conclusion.
 The entire Bitcoin economy needs to be open-sourced.
 This is how to make Bitcoin succeed most quickly and with the least effort, which is the best outcome for everyone.